 Jousting, some say, has been around since 1066.
 It's the age-old art of knocking your chain-mail clad foe off his horse and on his ass.
 Around the year 1200, a code of ethics developed between fighting men, which had never occurred before.
 This positive code of ethics became known as chivalry, a word that would always be associated with knights.
 But soon jousting in warfare became obsolete, yet jousting as a sport survived, evolving into a showmanship tournament.
 And the art of jousting is still revered around the world, especially at the U.S. International Jousting Competition held every September at the Longs Peak Scottish/Irish Highland Festival in Estes Park, CO.

 Some 50,000 people show up to witness not only jousting, but ring spearing, spear throwing and shield hitting.
-But with a $1,400 purse, the jousting is always the most exciting.
-Tickets range from $15 for an adult to $5 for a child, while an adult weekend pass goes for $42.
+But with a substantial purse, the jousting is always the most exciting.

 America Bizarro is a unique travel guide that celebrates humorously interesting, pop-culture kitschy and off-the-map odd festivals, out-of-the-way gatherings, kooky conventions, conferences and contests throughout the United States.